it-novum/openITCOCKPIT-documentation/en/docs/additional/mobile-website.md

     ###### Create downtime

-    To crate a downtime, navigate in the menu to `Host downtimes` or `Service downtimes`.
+    To create a downtime, navigate in the menu to `Host downtimes` or `Service downtimes`.
 After that click on the button `New`.

     Now select the desired hosts or services from the selectbox.
 The field `Downtime type` is only available for host